-Will your American auto insurance cover you in Canada?
+Is American auto insurance valid in Canada?

 Note: many companies have unique policy tiers that apply to international coverage.
 Before traveling, verify with a customer service representative that you'll be covered once you cross the border.